-The Sherritt Hydrometallurgy Award was established in 1976 by Sherritt Gordon Mines Limited (now Sherritt International Corporation), to recognize significant contribution in the field of hydrometallurgy through research, plant design and operations and education or CIM affairs.
+The Sherritt Hydrometallurgy Award was established in 1976 by Sherritt Gordon Mines Limited (now Sherritt International Corporation), to recognize MetSoc members who have made a significant contribution in the field of hydrometallurgy through research, plant design and operations and education or CIM affairs.
 The award consists of dual, engraved medals and a cash prize.
 The award is presented by a representative of Sherritt International Corporation at the Annual Hydrometallurgy Section Meeting.

 1977 – G.M.
 Ritcey

 1981 – R.W.
 Stanley

 1982 – G.M.
 Swinkels

 1983 – V.A.
 Ettel

 1984 – J.E.
 Dutrizac